skittles9823/terminalmods/README.md

 I'm sure different devices will have a different stock mkshrcs so if you have issues with this module let me know what they are and send a copy of your stock mkshrc.

 ## Changelog
+v1.1.4
+- Add dservice alias (useful if you have Atmos)

 v1.1.3
-- Add killice alias (Primarily for myself) v1.1.2
+- Add killice alias (Primarily for myself)

+v1.1.2
 - Inital version